2009 Gang Threat Assessment

 - Putting boots on the ground, so speak—hundreds of highly trained special agents nationwide who work to dismantle gangs from the top down through more than 200 multi-agency Safe Streets Task Forces, including about 150 that specifically target gangs.

 Of course, we need your help.
-Please report crimes and potential criminal activity to us.
+Please .
 Please be alert to common gang warning signs in your children and in your neighborhoods.
 And please get involved and stay involved in anti-gang activities and proactive outreach initiatives in your community.